 - 13. RCVS does not stipulate which placements would be "accepted" for pre-clinical/AHEMS.
 As stated above, it is up to the individual veterinary school to give the final sign-off on which placements will be accepted for pre-clinical/AHEMS. - 14.
 RCVS would not expect schools to be allowing any e-learning type placement for preclinical/AHEMS. - 15.
 RCVS would not expect schools to be allowing any type of placement where the student is not directly involved in animal handling. - 16.
-RCVS would encourage the majority of pre-clinical/AHEMS placements to take place off-campus and away from university farms or hospitals, or any locations were IMR is delivered, to allow students to gain further experience outside of the veterinary school environment.
+RCVS would encourage the majority of pre-clinical/AHEMS placements to take place offcampus and away from university farms or hospitals, to allow students to gain further experience outside of the veterinary school environment.
 However, on-campus placements are allowed for within the policy.